 Colorist: And hair vitamins?

 And so it goes.
 Now, I’m not trying to sound ungrateful or ambivalent to the colorists’ expertise—hardly.
 But if you take into consideration I’ve been foiling the heck out of my head since I was in elementary school (brassy blonde zebra stripes were just so chic back then), you can understand how I’ve slowly become increasingly jaded when it comes to supplements, products, or practices touting transformative healing powers.
-And up until about three weeks ago, I’d convinced myself a devout commitment to my favorite air-dry spray, a twice-weekly suds cycle, and two heart-shaped hair gummies (from Hum!) a day would be my long-lasting saving grace.
+And up until about three weeks ago, I’d convinced myself a devout commitment to my favorite air-dry spray, a twice-weekly suds cycle, and two Hum Nutrition heart-shaped hair gummies ($25) a day would be my long-lasting saving grace.

 After all, my hair’s health has vastly improved since I’ve instituted said rituals, and to be honest, I’d been feeling pretty content with the state of my hair.
 It’s growing, and I’ve been getting compliments.
 My life's two main hair goals.
 Until, that is, celebrity colorist Lorri Goddard (a Hollywood color legend who regularly caters to Ashley Olsen, Charlize Theron, Reese Witherspoon, Chloë Grace Moretz, and more) told me a certain relatively unknown supplement had quite literally transformed her hair.